Combatd/Hybrid_Cloud_Foundations/README.md

 Formal test activities include security functional test plans, vulnerability scanning, and penetration testing.
 Vulnerability scanning uses industry-standard tools to determine if any system-level vulnerabilities exist with the application or product.

 Penetration testing involves testers attempting to work around the security protections in a given application and exploit them.
 Penetration testing also stretches the product and exposes it to testing scenarios that automated tools cannot replicate.
 Because penetration testing is resource-intensive, it is usually not performed for every release.

+### SecDL: Update
+The findings from tests are updated as necessary and the product itself is then prepared for release.

+Release occurs when all the security activities are confirmed against the final build and the software is sent to customers or made available for download.
+After the software is released, an interface is typically provided for external customers and security researchers to report security problems in products.

+Part of this response interface should ideally include a product security-incident response team that focuses on triaging and communicating product vulnerabilities, both individual bugs and those that will require industry-wide collaboration such as Heartbleed, Bashbug, etc.

+Finally, there are other security activities are also important to the success of a SecDL, including security champions, bug bounties, and education and training.